grahampugh/munki-catalog-admin/README.md

 ----

 Munki-Do is still a work in progress, so shouldn't be used in production.
+I welcome the raising of issues, and pull requests.

 There is much documentation to do, and security of each function is not yet granularised.